 ARTICLE 2.
 The course shall be confined, as far as possible, to fields, woods and grasslands.
-Parks, golf courses or specially designed courses are recommended.
-The turf should be of a quality to promote safety and freedom from injury to the runners, keeping the following in mind:
+Parks, golf courses or specially designed courses

 - a.
 Dangerous ascents or descents, undergrowth, deep ditches, and in general any hindrance detrimental to the contestants must be avoided. - b.
 Continuous traversing of roadways should be avoided. - c.
 The direction and path of the course shall be defined clearly for the runners. - d.
 Turns must be gradual.